Nivaclé language

 Nivaclé is complex both in its phonology and morphology.
 Much of what is handled in syntactic constructions in many other languages is signalled in Nivaclé by its rich bound morphology and clitics.
 Nivaclé has several linguistic traits that are rare elsewhere in the world or even unique.

 Phonology

 Its phonemic inventory has 21 consonants and six vowel qualities, including glottalized (ejective) stops and affricates, and a unique phoneme, /k͡l/.

-Even within single syllables the Nivaclé consonant cluster /t/ + /ʃ/ (orthographic tsh) contrasts with the alveopalatal affricate /t͡ʃ/ (orthographic ch); whereas the cluster /t/ + /s/ contrasts with the alveolar affricate /ts/, both across morpheme boundaries and within single morphemes – this is unusual cross-linguistically.
+Even within single syllables the Nivaclé consonant cluster /t/ + /ʃ/ (orthographic tsh) contrasts with the alveopalatal affricate /t͡ʃ/ (orthographic ch); whereas the cluster /t/ + /s/ contrasts with the alveolar affricate /t͡s/, both across morpheme boundaries and within single morphemes – this is unusual cross-linguistically.

 Morphology

 Word order

 The basic word order (constituent order) is SVO (Subject-Verb-Object), or, in the different formulation used by some, AVO (A = subject of transitive verb or ‘agent’, V = verb, O = object of transitive verb), though other orders are possible in less neutral contexts.
 It also has the basic orders GN (Genitive-Noun, that is, possessor-possessed), NA (Noun-Adjective), and NP-Rel (Head Noun-Relative Clause).
 It has few adpositions (prepositions or postpositions); rather these relational and locative functions are signaled by a rich set of suffixes and clitics attached primarily to verbs, but also to other parts of speech; it also has some relational nouns (possessed noun constructions that function as adpositions).
 The co-occurrence in a language of the orders SVO, NA, GN, and NP-Rel is somewhat unusual for a language with SVO basic word order typology, where NG (Noun + Genitive) would be the expected order, rather than Nivaclé’s GN.
 SVO languages also tend to have Preposition-Noun order, too, though prepositions are mostly lacking in this language.